dheijl/swyh-rs/README.md

 - simultaneous streaming to multiple renderers is only limited by the number of renderer buttons that can be shown in the available space in the window.
 - Kaspersky Antivirus can prevent audio capture, so you may have to add an exception for swyh-rs (thanks @JWolvers).
 - streaming to Logitech Media Server does not work ([issue # 40]( https://github.com/dheijl/swyh-rs/issues/40))
+- Since 1.20.4 the published x86-64 binaries require **SSSE3** support (any x86-64 CPU made in roughly the last 20 years has this).
+If you run on very old hardware you will need to recompile without the `target-cpu=native` / SSSE3 flags in `.cargo/config.toml`.
 - CPAL 0.18 (used since 1.20.3-RCx) is more thorough when enumerating audio device configurations, which causes a noticeable increase in startup time on Linux.
 Debug builds are significantly slower than release builds in this regard.
 This has been fixed in the current CPAL master (June 3, 2026).
 - streaming to Linn devices may now work: basic HTTP Range header support was added in 1.20.3-RC4 to handle Linn's partial-content requests (see issue #45).
 This has not been tested with real hardware.
 - if for some reason your config file gets corrupted/invalid it will be replaced with a default configuration at startup instead of panic-ing when deserializing.